-Outgoing Longwave Radiation (OLR) Anomalies (2.5°N - 17.5°N) Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) A low frequency state favoring enhanced convection over the eastern IO and the Maritime Continent was evident into early April 2017 (green box), with suppressed convection near the Date Line (black box).
+Outgoing Longwave Radiation (OLR) Anomalies (2.5°N - 17.5°N) Drier-than-normal conditions, positive OLR anomalies (yellow/red shading)

+Wetter-than-normal conditions, negative OLR anomalies (blue shading) A low frequency state favoring enhanced convection over the eastern IO and the Maritime Continent was evident into early April 2017 (green box), with suppressed convection near the Date Line (black box).
 Starting in mid-April, convective anomalies were generally weak.
 In mid-May, enhanced convection was noted over the Indian Ocean with some eastward propagation.
 During mid-July, there was a burst of enhanced convection over the Maritime Continent, due to interactions between a potential intraseasonal signal and the lowfrequency state.
-During mid to late August, another enhanced intraseasonal envelope developed over the eastern Indian Ocean, with multiple modes of variability contributing.
+From mid-August through early Sept, another enhanced intraseasonal envelope developed over the eastern Indian Ocean, with multiple modes of variability contributing.

-200-hPa Velocity Potential Anomalies (5°S - 5°N) Positive anomalies (brown shading) indicate unfavorable conditions for precipitation Negative anomalies (green shading) indicate favorable conditions for precipitation During March, a low frequency signal favoring enhanced (suppressed) convection over the Maritime Continent (Indian Ocean) became the primary component of the anomaly field.
+200-hPa Velocity Potential Anomalies (5°S - 5°N)

+Positive anomalies (brown shading) indicate unfavorable conditions for precipitation Negative anomalies (green shading) indicate favorable conditions for precipitation

+During March, a low frequency signal favoring enhanced (suppressed) convection over the Maritime Continent (Indian Ocean) became the primary component of the anomaly field.
 Kelvin wave activity was apparent from April through early June, as seen in the rapidly propagating eastward signals.
 During July, enhanced convection strengthened over the Maritime Continent as the low-frequency signal constructively interfered with an easterly propagating signal.
 This eastward propagating signal appears more or less intact with a period in line with canonical MJO phase speeds.
 Other variability, however, has combined to create an unclear picture of ongoing MJO activity.
+In late August/early Sept, the main convective signal is located over Africa & the Indian Ocean.
+A rapidly moving subseasonal signal (likely a Kelvin wave) crossed the Pacific during the past two weeks.